Innovative and forward thinking solutions for your business.

 Become a Disability Confident Employer

-Pledge your commitment to disabled people and a more inclusive workplace. ‘‘Disability Confident’’ is a government accreditation.
-There are three different levels that you can acquire, and with our support and expertise we can guide you through each step and ensure that you meet the criteria for accreditation.
+Pledge your commitment to disabled people and a more inclusive workplace. ‘‘Disability Confident’’ is a government scheme.
+There are three different levels that you can acquire, and with our support and expertise we can guide you through each step and ensure that you meet the criteria for the scheme.

 About Disability Confident: